 What happens when young, American women speak the unspeakable about our experiences of faith?
 This collection of essays unearths the taboos that have stifled us, divided us, and prevented us from feeling at home in our Christian communities.

-We are Erin Lane and Enuma Okoro, and we are ridiculously excited to be working on a new anthology for the I Speak For Myself series.
-Our book is called Talking Taboo: American Christian Women Get Frank about Faith and is set to publish in October of 2013 from White Cloud Press.
+We are Erin Lane and Enuma Okoro, and we are ridiculously excited to have worked on an anthology for the I Speak For Myself series.
+Our book is called Talking Taboo: American Christian Women Get Frank about Faith and came out in October of 2013 from White Cloud Press.
 But Talking Taboo is not just a book – it’s a collection of essays that can start a movement of people getting frank about faith across the globe and risking the scrutiny of showing up as their imperfect selves in the world.

 But perhaps the coolest part of this book – this whole series, really – is that you get to hear women speak for themselves.
 This takes the pressure off having to agree with them or even “tolerate” them, and instead you get to bear witness to the people who are living in your neighborhoods, communities, churches, and home.
 Pour a cup of tea.
 Pull up a chair.
 Get to know us.